samnyevr/Pint-internship/Images/ImageOptimization.md

   - _functionality:_
     - may load progressively
     - large color palette
+    - no transparency supported
+    - not animated
 - **PNG** - Porttable Network Graphics(.png, .png ico, .apng)
   - _Compression:_
     - Lossless, can be made lossy
   - _functionality:_
     - interlaced
+    - bettter with higher bit depth than GIF
+    - better transparency option than GIF
+    - animated, but have some support issues
 - **WebP** (.webp)
   - _Compression:_
     - Lossless ~25% smaller than PNG